MultiCraft/repixture/mods/rp_mobs/API.md

   * Built-in animations are:
     * `"idle"`: Played when mob has nothing to do (empty task queue)
     * `"dead_static"`: Played when mob is dead (no animation, just a static frame)
+* `tags`: Table of tags.
+  * Tags are arbitrary strings used to logically categorize the mob.
+  * The table keys are tag names and value for each key must always be 1.
+  * You can check if a mob has a tag with `rp_mobs.has_tag` or `rp_mobs.mobdef_has_tag`.
+  * Built-in tag names:
+    * `"animal"`: This mob is an animal.
+Some items and achievements check for this tag
+    * `"peaceful"`: Mob is considered 'peaceful' towards players if unprovoked.
+It normally leaves the player alone.
+Peaceful mobs may still turn hostile when provoked.
+      Mobs that start hostile towards the player do not count as peaceful.
+      If the setting `spawn_peaceful_only` is enabled, only mobs with this tag can spawn.
+  * Example: `tags = { animal = 1, peaceful = 1, exploder = 1 }`
+      * A peaceful animal, plus a custom `"exploder"` tag.

 ##### Drop table